 - Muscle and bone pain

-- Chills with goose bumps
+- Chills with goosebumps

 - Involuntary leg movements

 Dependence often goes hand-in-hand with tolerance, which is the need to take higher doses of a medication to get the same effect.
 But higher doses often lead to more or dangerous side effects.
 Your doctor can change the opioid you take or add another kind of pain reliever to combat problems of tolerance.
-He can also add other methods to cut pain.
+They can also add other methods to cut pain.

 Do I Need to Worry About Addiction?

 Don’t confuse tolerance and physical dependence with addiction, which is a brain disease marked by compulsive behavior.
 If you are addicted, you: